-The beloved teacher of such OPC theologians as R. B. Kuiper, Cornelius Van Til, John Murray and Ned Stonehouse, Geerhardus Vos was born in Heerenveen, Friesland, the Netherlands on this day in 1862.
+Geerhardus Vos, the beloved teacher of such OPC theologians as J. Gresham Machen, R. B. Kuiper, Cornelius Van Til, John Murray and Ned Stonehouse, was born in Heerenveen, Friesland, the Netherlands on this day in 1862.

 After a five year tenure at Calvin College, Vos accepted the newly created position of professor of Biblical Theology at Princeton Theological Seminary in 1893.
 For the next thirty-nine years at Princeton, Vos defended the orthodox doctrine of Scripture and the historical person and work of Jesus Christ over against the advocates of historical criticism.
 Unlike many of his Princeton colleagues, however, Vos labored in relative obscurity.
 OPC historian Charles Dennison wrote: